 In 2021, Transition Longfellow intends to install (32) 3’ x 5’ x12" raised bed gardens and 4 double-high beds on residential properties (homeowner or rental property) in the neighborhoods primarily of 55406 but will include residents in Cooper, Corcoran, Standish, Ericcson, Seward, Longfellow, Howe, and Hiawatha neighborhoods.
 New for 2021, we willl also be selling buckets of dirt for $2 each.
 Some of the funds raised through selling dirt will be used to help subsidize beds for people who are low income and/or people who have physical disabilities.

 Program Cost and Funding

-Since the start of the project, we have partnered with the Environment and Gorge Committee of the Longfellow Community Council to provide financial assistane for at-risk neighborhood residents - the elderly, low income, and persons with physical disabilities.
-Through their generous support we contunie to provide sizable discounts to these groups.
+Since the start of the project, we have partnered with the Environment and Gorge Committee of the Longfellow Community Council to provide financial assistane for at-risk neighborhood residents - low income and persons with physical disabilities.
+Through their generous support and through the support of Transition Longfellow, we continue to provide sizable discounts to these groups.

 We are thrilled to be providing the following subsidies for the 2021 program: